Defending the Blinds

 If you are intent on becoming a winning poker player it is important to remember at all times not to allow your ego to get in the way of your decisions.
 There will always be an opponent trying to take advantage of the situation such as stealing the blinds; you cannot take these situations personally.
 As you are, so are other people trying to make money in a cash game or tournament and this is just one of those methods in which they tried to do so.
 You are not a target, you just happen to be the person who posted the blinds this round.
 Keep a level head and approach this decision as you would with any other by trying to analyze the play.

-If you are playing in a tournament and you are at the point where the blinds have increased substantially and you are sitting on the big blind, it is quite likely at some point the person on the button will raise to four or five times the big blind.
+If you are playing in a tournament and you are at the point where the blinds have increased substantially and you are sitting on the big blind, it is quite likely at some point the person on the button will raise.
 The person in the small blind now folds and the decision comes to you.
-The person was raised you as a healthy stack and you need to decide first if this is an attempt to steal.
+Let's assume the raiser has a healthy stack and you need to decide first if this is an attempt to steal.
 You decide yes, and now you need only look at your cards.
 From the different lists available, you need to decide which category your cards are falling into, do you have a strong, mediocre or weak hand.

 In making this determination if you establish you have a weak hand do not let pride take over, this becomes a no-brainer and you should fold.
-Your cards or weak, you up and put out a position, you do not want to give away chips and there is nothing wrong with simply folding your cards at this point in waiting for a better opportunity to win these chips back.
+You do not want to give away chips and there is nothing wrong with simply folding your cards at this point in waiting for a better opportunity to win these chips back.

-If the hand you are holding falls more in the mediocre range there is more thought needs to go into your decision-making process.
-You can call the bet, but you need to bear in mind that after the flop, you will be the first to act and even if you check in this position, you are likely to be faced with a continuation bet so you are right back where you started pre-flop.
+If the hand you are holding falls more in the mediocre range you may want to call the bet, but you need to bear in mind that after the flop, you will be the first to act.
+Even if you check in this position, you are likely to be faced with a continuation bet so you are right back where you started pre-flop.
 I hope that this shows you that simply calling an attempt to steal the blinds with a mediocre hand is not the right play.
 Your other two choices, fold or possibly re-raise are the best to consider in this situation.
-Having some knowledge on how your opponent has played this in the past will be useful to you.
-If you have seen your opponent raise and then fold on the re-raise, this would be the time to do so if in fact you believe it is an attempt to steal the blind.
+Having some knowledge about how your opponent has played this in the past will be useful to you.
+If you have seen your opponent raise and then fold against the re-raise, this would be the time to do so if in fact you believe it is an attempt to steal the blinds.
 If you are not certain of your play, there is no shame in folding.

 If in fact you are holding strong cards the decision here becomes fairly easy.
 In the event you are faced with a raise pre-flop, it is almost always in your best interest to re-raise.
 By placing this bet, you are better able to understand the strength of your opponent’s hand.
-If your opponent has strong cards also, they will most likely call and perhaps raise once again.
+If your opponent has strong cards also, they will most likely call or perhaps raise once again.
 If the opponent calls the re-raise, it will usually indicate your opponent is playing cards, which are mediocre, and a further raise would indicate a strong hand.
 In the later situation, it is still best only to call the additional re-raise.
-It is seldom the best idea to push all in pre-flop when you are first to act after the flop.

-Taking this one-step further in defending your blinds will help.
+Taking this one step further in defending your blinds will help.
 If you happen to be short stacked with strong cards and you have already made the decisions to raise or call a secondary raise, it may be advantageous to push all in after the flop.
 This action will indicate your opponent that the flop produced cards to make your hand, and depending upon the current strength of their hand, they only have two additional cards to make it better.
 This is definitely a much stronger play in pushing your chips all in pre-flop.
 You are now acting from a position of strength, which could very well intimidate your opponent into folding or in the event you are called you should still have fairly good odds of winning the pot.
 This strategy works best when only faced with one opponent.
 Being short stacked and going all in post flop with more than one opponent will rarely work, because one of your opponents will most likely have enough reason to call.